jfzo/jfzo.github.io/conf/source/index.rst

 I received the Engineer's degree in Informatics, Master of Science degree and PhD degree from the `Departamento de Informática <http://www.inf.utfsm.cl>`_ at the `Universidad Técnica Federico Santa María <http://www.utfsm.cl>`_ in Valparaíso-Chile.

 My research interests and works are aimed at Machine Learning techniques and Unstructured data mining problems.
-More specifically my work is divided into X groups:
+More specifically my work is divided into three groups:

 #.
 Clustering methods: Single pass data clustering, Distributed and Multi-view clustering.
 #.
 Text processing: Natural Language Processing methods and text classification.